 As a result, one of the most common problems caused by mold temperature is the rough surface of the plastic injection molded part, which is mainly because the surface temperature of the mold is too low.

-2,Influence of Mold Temperature on Product Dimensions:
+2,Influence on Product Dimensions:

 If mold temperature is too high, the molten plastic will probably decompose and the shrinkage rate of the plastic product will be larger when exposed to air, leading to shrunk product dimensions.
 When a mold is used under a low-temperature condition, if product dimensions are increased, the most likely cause is the very low surface temperature of the mold.
 The reason is that when the mold surface temperature is too low, the molded product will have a lower shrinkage rate when exposed in the air, so the dimensions are larger – the reason being that the low mold temperature will accelerate the molecules “freezing tendency”, creating a thicker frozen layer of the molten plastic inside the mold cavity.
 At the same time, the low temperature will also impede the crystallization process, therefore the shrinkage rate of the molded product is decreased.
 On the contrary, higher mold temperature will slow down the cooling process of molten plastic, resulting in a longer relaxation time and a lower level of tendency, while also facilitating crystallization.
 Thus, the actual shrinkage rate of the product will be higher.

-If the startup process is very long before the dimensions stabilize, it means the mold temperature is not appropriately controlled, because it takes a long time for the mold to reach thermal balance.
+If the startup process is very long before the dimensions stabilize, it means the temperature is not appropriately controlled, because it takes a long time for the mold to reach thermal balance.

 Uneven heat radiation at some parts of the mold will greatly extend the production cycle, causing the injection molding cost to rise.
 A consistent mold temperature is able to minimize the fluctuation of molding shrinkage rate, thus enhancing dimensional stability.
 For crystalline plastics, a high temperature is helpful for the crystallization process, while a fully crystallized plastic part is subject to minimal dimensional changes during storage or application.
 However, the higher the crystallinity, the higher the shrinkage rate.
 For soft plastic materials, a low mold temperature is recommended in the molding process, which is helpful for dimensional stability.
-For all the materials, it is true that consistent mold temperature and shrinkage rate are helpful for improvement of dimensional accuracy.
+For all the materials, it is true that consistent mold temperatures and shrinkage rate are helpful for improvement of dimensional accuracy.

-3. Influence of Mold Temperature on Product Deformation:
+3. Influence on Product Deformation:

 If the mold cooling system is not reasonably designed or the mold temperature is not appropriately controlled, part warpage will be caused due to insufficient cooling.
 To ensure proper mold temperature control, the temperature difference between the cavity side and the core side should be defined on basis of the structural characteristics of the plastic product.
 We can offset the shrinkage differences caused by molecular orientation and therefore avoid orientational part warpage by controlling the different cooling and shrinkage speeds at different parts of the mold while also considering the characteristic that the part tends to warp towards the side where the temperature is higher after mold release.